List of The Land Before Time characters: Tinysauruses

 The Tinysauruses are an underground colony of Mussaurus who appear in The Land Before Time XI: Invasion of the Tinysauruses.
 Their leader is old and cranky but warm-hearted with a huge voice, named Big Daddy (voiced by Michael Clarke Duncan) along with his daughter Lizzie (Cree Summer).
 Other individuals include Skitter (Leigh Kelly), Dusty (Ashley Rose Orr) and Rocky (Nika Futterman).

 The Tinysauruses make a brief appearance in The Great Day of the Flyers, and later are mentioned in the TV episode "Stranger From the Mysterious Above".

 Kosh

-Kosh, voiced by Rob Paulsen (III, XI – XII), Jeff Bennett (V) and Pete Sepenuk (TV series), is a gluttonous, pink Ankylosaurus who appears in some of The Land Before Time films and the TV series.
+Kosh, voiced by Rob Paulsen (III, XI – XII), Jeff Bennett (V, TV series) and Pete Sepenuk (TV series), is a gluttonous, pink Ankylosaurus who appears in some of The Land Before Time films and the TV series.
 He is almost always seen eating, and usually ends up having his meal disturbed or interrupted in some way.
 He is also rather quick to anger.
 He is usually the first to agree with Mr. Threehorn, but often argues with him too.

 Rooter

-Rooter, voiced by Pat Hingle (who also narrated the first film), is an old male Scolosaurus turquoise dinosaur who consoles Littlefoot after his mother has died.
+Rooter, voiced by Pat Hingle (who also narrated the first film), is an old male Scolosaurus who consoles Littlefoot after his mother has died.
 His only appearance was in the first film.